AlexanderJuestel/pyheatdemand/joss/paper.md

 planning for providing power plant capacities.
 Mapping of the heat demand may also identify potential areas for new district heating networks or even geothermal power plants for a climate-friendly heat production.

-The aim of **PyHD** is to provide processing tools for heat demand input data of various types on various scales.
+The aim of **PyHD** is to provide processing tools for heat demand input data of various categories on various scales.
 This includes heat demand input data provided as raster or gridded polygon, heat demand input data associated with an administrative area
 (point or polygon), to a building footprint (polygon), to a street segment (line), or to an address directly provided in MWh but also as gas usage, district heating usage, or sources of heat.
 It is also possible to calculate the heat demand